 11–12 March 2018

-Mamdouh Raslan, Chairman of the HCWW, announced the completion of the establishment of 61 units to produce high quality drinking water using the natural filtration technology for river banks in five governorates in Upper Egypt (Menya, Beni Suef, Qena, Sohag and Giza), producing over 1,000 cubic meters of clean water per day using low-cost German technology.
-He pointed out that the use of natural river bank filtration technology to produce pure drinking water required serious training, with preliminary studies, site selection, and studies on water levels, and this is why there’s a need of international expertise in this field.
-He however highlighted that traditional filtration stations were still indispensable due to their great productivity.
-Therefore, increased efforts should be undertaken in identifying ways to take advantage of filtration technology with a view to finding solutions for critical areas and providing additional water sources.
+Mamdouh Raslan, chairman of the HCWW, announced the completion of 61 units for the production of high-quality drinking water using the natural filtration technology for river banks in five governorates in Upper Egypt (Menya, Beni Suef, Qena, Sohag and Giza) producing over 1,000 cubic metres of clean water per day using low-cost German technology.
+He pointed out that the use of natural river bank filtration technology to produce clean drinking water required serious training, preliminary studies, site selection and studies on water levels, hence the need for international expertise in this field.
+However, he stressed that traditional filtration stations were still indispensable due to their great productivity.
+Therefore, increased efforts should be undertaken to identify ways to take advantage of filtration technology with a view to finding solutions for critical areas and providing additional water sources.